richard-weinhold/pomato/README.md

 ---------------

 Richard and Robert would like to acknowledge the support of Reiner Lemoine-Foundation, the Danish Energy Agency and Federal Ministry for Economic Affairs and Energy (BMWi).
-Robert Mieth is funded by the Reiner Lemoine-Foundation scholarship.
-Richard Weinhold is funded by the Danish Energy Agency.
+Robert Mieth was funded by the Reiner Lemoine-Foundation scholarship.
+Richard Weinhold was funded by the Danish Energy Agency through parts of the project.
+The development of POMATO and its applications was also funded by BMWi in the project “Long-term Planning and Short-term Optimization of the German Electricity System Within the European Context” (LKD-EU, 03ET4028A) and the project “Modellierung (De-)Zentraler
-The development of POMATO and its applications was funded by BMWi in the project “Long-term Planning and Short-term Optimization of the German Electricity System Within the European Context” (LKD-EU, 03ET4028A) and the project “Modellierung (De-)Zentraler Energiewenden: Wechselwirkungen, Koordination und Lösungsansätze aus systemorientierter Perspektive” (MODEZEEN, 03EI1019B).
+Energiewenden: Wechselwirkungen, Koordination und Lösungsansätze aus systemorientierter Perspektive” (MODEZEEN, 03EI1019B).